Instruction in Meditation & Buddhism

 One of the many benefits of meditation is learning to pause and give ourselves the opportunity to respond from a place of wisdom and kindness.
 As we become more mindful and aware we can begin to free ourselves from some of our old ruts and allow new possibilities to emerge.
 Our relationship with ourselves and others, and the world around us becomes easier, more appreciative and attentive.

-We will be teaching two meditation practices in this course (see below).
 Through regular practice in class and at home we can begin to create a more intimate inner connection, and become more mindful of the beauty, the habits, and the wonder available in each day.

 Suitable for complete beginners to meditation as well as anyone wishing to refresh their practice.

 Buddhist teachings offer a transformative understanding of our lives and our minds.
 The Buddhist path means developing the mind and opening to life with kindness, courage and full awareness.
 By looking closely at the ways we interpret our experience of ourselves and the world, we set the stage for developing a deeper happiness that is sustainable in today’s world.
 Join us as we explore these teachings in this 5-week class that includes discussion and reflection.